kelly-rosch/endopeptidase/README.md

 # endopeptidase

-These are R scripts for analyzing cell shape and division time of various endopeptidase mutants.
+These scripts analyze cell shape and division time of various endopeptidase mutants.
+This work is currently in preprint here: https://www.biorxiv.org/content/10.1101/2025.01.28.635349v1

 Cell segmentation was done using SuperSegger: https://github.com/wiggins-lab/SuperSegger